fermisurfaces/IFermi/README.md

 - Interpolation of electronic band structures onto dense k-point meshes.
 - Extraction of Fermi surfaces and Fermi slices from electronic band structures.
 - Projection of arbitrary properties on to Fermi surfaces and Fermi slices.
-- Tools to calculate Fermi surface dimensionality, orientation, and averaged projections.
+- Tools to calculate Fermi surface dimensionality, orientation, and averaged projections, including Fermi velocities.
 - Interactive visualisation of Fermi surfaces and slices, with support for [mayavi](https://docs.enthought.com/mayavi/mayavi/), [plotly](https://plot.ly/) and [matplotlib](https://matplotlib.org).